Skip to content

 You can see the driver waving at me, and the mega incline I had to ride up on

-Heading towaeds Alaska (OK, in my case, it was just Lima)
+Heading towards Alaska (OK, in my case, it was just Lima)

-One fun fact, which kept my spirits up: rouglhly one out of every ten cars would honk at me (in a friendly way, in sort of a rythm), show a thumbs-up, I made sure to smile back as much as I could (sometimes my smile would be me grinding my teeth...).
+One fun fact, which kept my spirits up: roughly one out of every ten cars would honk at me (in a friendly way, in sort of a rhythm), show a thumbs-up; I made sure to smile back as much as I could (sometimes my smile would be me grinding my teeth...).

 Water, water everywhere